anan44/it-starts-with-clojure/materials/6-simple-web-application/5-request-coercion.md

 We will wrap `number?` and our `not-zero?` function into `and`, and use this as a predicate.
+And then wrap that and call into a function.
 The only problem is that Clojure has not `not-zero?` function.
 Luckily it does have [`complement`](https://clojuredocs.org/clojure.core/complement).
 `complement` turns any predicate into exact opposite version of itself.